Maintaining Your Home

-This list is based on our personal experience and observations of workmanship and is not a guarantee.
+This list, based on our personal experience and observations of workmanship, is intended to be a good “starting point” and is not a guarantee.
 As a homeowner, it’s your responsibility to do your due diligence whenever hiring contractors—obtaining multiple estimates and checking references is very important and always recommended.
 You should be comfortable with who you hire.
 Gate City Home Inspections is in no way compensated for referrals by the listed businesses and makes no warranty or guarantee of satisfaction of any work performed.

 Septic System Maintenance

 Well Water Treatment Guide

 One of the most common questions I get is “Does the house need gutters?”.
 The answer is yes!
 Many of the defects found on and in a home during a home inspection have to do with water intrusion – and, more often than not, the absence of rain gutters is a contributing factor.
 An inch of rain running off the roof of an average-size house is almost 1,000 gallons of water.
 Don’t believe that number?
 Here’s the equation:

 1 cubic inch = 0.004329 U.S. gallons.
 One square foot = 144 square inches.
 At one inch deep, this becomes 144 cubic inches of water.
 144 multiplied by 0.004329 is 0.623376.
 This is how many gallons of water per square foot, per inch of rain.
 Multiply this by the average house footprint (we’ll say 1500 square feet), and you get 935.064 gallons of water.